StrataFoundation/wumbo/rust/spl-token-staking/program/README.md

 ### Continuous

-Continuous rewards vouchers can be liquidated for their associated token a stake at any time.
+Continuous rewards vouchers can be liquidated/unstaked for their associated token a stake at any time.
 They provide a simple token b stream over time defined by:

 ```
 stake_instance_key